Lakewood's (McHenry County's) First Ever,

 As expected, this initiative was met with great contempt by the Lakewood Village Board - with the exception of one board member...

-Trustee, Paul Serwatka (now Village President) led this initiative, with the help of resident Phil Stephan (now trustee) and a small team of resident volunteers.
+Trustee, Paul Serwatka, who later went on to become Lakewood"s next Mayor, led this initiative, with the help of a small team of resident volunteers.

 Then, after 5-months of walking the village and knocking on doors… After circulating hundreds of petitions... after distributing a thousand-plus flyers & spreading the word via the Lakewood Tax-Fighter Newsletter and social media… We were quite thrilled to announce that "PHASE I" of our Initiative had proven to be an Incredible and Historical Success!